• Skip to primary navigation

 • It's inexpensive and budget friendly

 Dried legumes are soooooo cheap in huge batches here in the UK and much more cost efficient than purchasing it's canned counterpart.
-It takes about an 30 minutes to pressure cook the dried legumes, but worth it if you want to save yourself some money.

-I will supply guidelines of how to cook the chickpeas in an instant pot in case you would prefer to take this route instead.
-If you do not own a instant pot, simply use your stove top pressure cooker or another brand as per instructions.
+I will supply guidelines on how to cook the chickpeas in an instant pot in case you would prefer to take this route instead.

 How to cook chickpeas in a pressure cooker